ademusoyo/linktree/README.md

 ```

+## Testing
+To run the front-end tests run `npm test` in your terminal.

 # Backend
 The backend uses postgres as a database with nodejs express server.
 To create a new postgres database on your local host: